uwanuonyebuchi-cloud/cybersecurity-portfolio/24-Security-Controls-by-Function/README.md

-# Lab 22 – Security Controls by Function
+# Security Controls by Function

 ## Overview